A large sieve inequality for characters to quadratic moduli: The strategy.

 In the literature, \eqref{classic} is often referred to as the classical large sieve inequality.
 Davenport \cite{davenport} gave a slightly more general formulation of this inequality, which, in the weaker form of Baier \cite{baier}, can be stated as

 where, adopting the nomenclature of Wolke \cite{wolke1,wolke2},

 Here, as in the previous section, $\mathscr{A}$ is an arbitrary finite collection of real numbers in the unit interval, and $(z_n)_n$ is an arbitrary non-zero sequence of complex numbers.
 So, following a standard practice, we break the sum over the set $f(q\leqslant Q)$ in the definition of $\mathscr{N}_f(Q,N)$ into $O(\log f(Q))$ dyadic intervals $\mathscr{Q}$, in order to control the size of the moduli, and we aim to obtain a suitable estimate for $K_\delta$, where $\mathscr{A}$ is the set of Farey fractions with denominator in one such interval $\mathscr{Q}$.
 More explicitly, we define these intervals as in the following result. \begin{lemma} Under the hypothesis of Theorem~\ref{thm}, suppose that $M$ is a natural number, and take $\mathscr{Q}$ to be the set of natural numbers $q\leqslant Q$ for which $f(q)\sim AM^2$.
 Then, $\mathscr{Q}$ is non-empty only when $M\ll Q$, in which case it is an interval satisfying $\#\mathscr{Q}\ll M$.
 Moreover, we have $f(Q)\asymp AQ^2$.
-The implied constants are all absolute. \end{lemma} \begin{proof} We let $B$ and $C$, in order, denote the non-leading coefficients of $f$.
-Now, since $f$ is strictly positive and strictly increasing, we see that the inequalities
+The implied constants are all absolute. \end{lemma} \begin{proof} Let $B$ and $C$ denote the linear and constant coefficients of $f$, respectively.
+Then, since $f$ and $f'$ are both strictly positive on the natural numbers, we see by considering specific values of $f$ and $f'$ that the inequalities

 must hold.
 We can use these facts to show, for any natural number $q$, that